industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 ## Run simulation

 1)To run the simulation follow these instructions:
- - Make sure that PLC is connected to the Edge device and TIA project is downloaded ([TIA project](../src/Shock_detection1500.zip))
+ - Make sure that PLC is connected to the Edge device and TIA project is downloaded
  - Import the flow project to the Flow Creator application [Flow-Creator-Project](src/flows.json)
  - Configure the flow as instructed here: [Simulation configuration](simulation-configuration)
  - Deploy the Flow Creator application